ha5ha6/judy_blog/_posts/2019-11-11-selected-paper-corl.markdown

 - Torque measurements problem
 affected by high level noise, typically higher than the noise added to the measures coming from the encoders which return joint positions

-- Contribution
-(1) shows it is possible to improve the model by exploiting only joint position measures without the need of any joint torque data
-(2) therefore, can obtain a reliable estimate of dynamic uncertainties

 - Problem formulation
 ![](https://ha5ha6.github.io/judy_blog/assets/images/onlineFL1.png){:width="80%"}

+- Learning Procedure

 ![](https://ha5ha6.github.io/judy_blog/assets/images/onlineFL2.png){:width="80%"}
 ![](https://ha5ha6.github.io/judy_blog/assets/images/onlineFL3.png){:width="80%"}

+- Contribution
+(1) a new approach for online learning the exact FL of a manipulator while executing a predefined task
+(2) the method is composed by a dataset collection procedure designed to reconstruct the unmodeled dynamics
+(3) and by a controller that computes the commanding joint torques according to a desired trajectory
+(4) small dataset -> employ GP regression to learn the unmodeled dynamics
+(5) the Controllability Gramian is used for computing the joint's accelerations
+(6) shows it is possible to improve the model by exploiting only joint position measures without the need of any joint torque data
+(7) therefore, can obtain a reliable estimate of dynamic uncertainties

 - MPC refs in robotics:
 [1] K. Alexis, C. Papachristos, G. Nikolakopoulos, and A. Tzes.
 Model predictive quadrotor in- door position control.
 In 2011 19th Mediterranean Conference on Control Automation (MED), pages 1247–1252, June 2011. doi:10.1109/MED.2011.5983144.